Oregon vs. Washington NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Oregon and its opponents have gone over the current 51-point total in seven of eight games this season.
+- Washington's games have gone over 51 points in three of seven chances this season.

 - These two squads combine to surrender 42.2 points per game, 8.8 fewer than this contest's over/under.